tum-gis/sensor-nodes/Adafruit 32u4 LoRa/README.md

 |:--:|
 | *The Adafruit Feather 32u4 RFM95 LoRa with attached antenna (top), a 1000 mAh lithium polymer (LiPo) battery (bottom), and an attached DHT22 temperature / humidity sensor (white box on the left)* |

 For more details on the wiring connections, follow [this tutorial](https://github.com/tum-gis/sensor-nodes/tree/master/FeatherM0LoRa%20in%20TFA%20Housing#dht-22-sensor-connections).
 Once all these connection are made, the board is connected with a computer using a USB cable.
 Further, steps of [software part](#Software) needs to be followed.
-But, before that we need to register a new device on the service that we are using.
+But, before that we need to [register a new device on the service](#Registration-of-the-sensor-node-with-The-Things-Network-(TTN)) that we are using.

-## Services

-This node will be connected using the TheThingsNetwork service.

-### Registration of the sensor node with The Things Network (TTN)
-The LoRaWAN protocol makes use of a number of different identifiers, addresses, keys, etc. These are required to unambiguously identify devices, applications, as well as to encrypt and decrypt messages.
-The names and meanings are [nicely explained on a dedicated TTN web page](https://www.thethingsnetwork.org/docs/lorawan/addressing.html).

-The sketch given above connects the sensor node with The Things Network (TTN) using the Activation-by-Personalisation (ABP) mode.
-In this mode, the required keys for data encryption and session management are created manually using the TTN console window and must be pasted into the source code of the sketch below.
-In order to get this running, you will need to [create a new device in the TTN console window](https://www.thethingsnetwork.org/docs/devices/registration.html).
-This assumes that you already have a TTN user account (which needs to be created otherwise).
-In the settings menu of the newly created device the ABP mode must be selected and the settings must be saved.
-Then copy the DevAddr, the NwkSKey, and the AppSKey from the TTN console web page of the newly registered device and paste them into the proper places in the sketch above.
-Please make sure that you choose for each of the three keys the correct byte ordering (MSB for all three keys).
-A detailed explanation of these steps is given [here](https://learn.adafruit.com/the-things-network-for-feather?view=all).
-Then the sketch can be compiled and uploaded to the Adafruit Feather 32u4 LoRa microcontroller.

-**Important hint**: everytime the sensor node is reset or being started again, make sure to reset the frame counter of the registered sensor in the TTN console web page of the registered device.
-The reason is that in LoRaWAN all transmitted data packets have a frame counter, which is incremented after each data frame being sent.
-This way a LoRaWAN application can avoid receiving and using the same packet again (replay attack).
-When TTN receives a data packet, it checks if the frame number is higher than the last one received before.
-If not, the received packet is considered to be old or a replay attack and is discarded.
-When the sensor node is reset or being started again, its frame counter is also reset to 0, hence, the TTN application assumes that all new packages are old, because their frame counter is lower than the last frame received (before the reset).
-A manual frame counter reset is only necessary when registering the node using ABP mode.
-In OTAA mode the frame counter is automatically reset in the sensor node and the TTN network server.

 ## Software